MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/overview-application-gallery.md

 :::image type="content" source="media/overview-application-gallery/on-premises-applications.png" alt-text="Screenshot showing the on-premises application options on the Microsoft Entra application gallery pane in the Microsoft Entra admin center.":::

+If your application uses Kerberos and also requires group memberships, then you can populate Windows Server AD groups from corresponding groups in Microsoft Entra.
+For more information, see [group writeback with Microsoft Entra Cloud Sync](/identity/hybrid/group-writeback-cloud-sync.md).

-The second is using the provisioning agent to provision to an on-premises application.
+The second is using the provisioning agent to provision to an on-premises application that has its own user store and does not rely upon Windows Server AD.
 You can configure provisioning to [on-premises applications that support SCIM](../app-provisioning/on-premises-scim-provisioning.md), that use a [SQL database](../app-provisioning/on-premises-sql-connector-configure.md), that use an [LDAP directory](../app-provisioning/on-premises-ldap-connector-configure.md), or support a [SOAP or REST provisioning API](../app-provisioning/on-premises-web-services-connector.md).

 The third is using Microsoft Entra Private Access, by configuring a Global Secure Access app for per-app connections.
-For more information, see [Learn about Microsoft Entra Private Access](~/entra/global-secure-access/concept-private-access).
+For more information, see [Learn about Microsoft Entra Private Access](/entra/global-secure-access/concept-private-access).

+The fourth is to use the application's own connector.
+If you have [`SAP S/4HANA On-premise`](https://help.sap.com/docs/identity-provisioning/identity-provisioning/target-sap-s-4hana-on-premise), then provision users from Microsoft Entra ID to SAP Cloud Identity Directory.
+SAP Cloud Identity Services then provisions the users originating from Microsoft Entra ID that are in the SAP Cloud Identity Directory into the downstream SAP applications to SAP S/4HANA On-Premise through the SAP cloud connector.
+For more information, see [plan deploying Microsoft Entra for user provisioning with SAP source and target apps](../app-provisioning/plan-sap-user-source-and-target.md).

+The fifth is to use a third party integration technology.
+In cases where an application doesn't support standards such as SCIM, partners have built custom ECMA connectors and SCIM gateways to integrate Microsoft Entra ID with numerous applications, including on-premises applications.
+For more information, see the list of [available partner-driven integrations](..//app-provisioning/partner-driven-integrations.md#available-partner-driven-integrations).

 ### Featured applications